Privacy Policy

 Umami CloudAnonymous usage analyticsEU

 We do not share your data with any other third parties for their own purposes.
+Advertising platforms receive only cryptographically hashed identifiers for conversion counting — never plain-text email addresses, browsing data, or participant information.

 7. International Transfers